-Earle Lasseter was born in Gadsden, Alabama.
-He earned a B.S. in Business Administration from Auburn University in 1957 and entered the U.S. Army as an Armor Officer.
-During law school he served as the Legislative Editor of the Alabama Law Review.
+Earle Lasseter earned a B.S. in Business Administration from Auburn University in 1957, where he also served as the Legislative Editor of the Alabama Law Review.
 In 1966, he received a LL.B. from the University of Alabama and began practicing law as a member of the Army Judge Advocate General’s Corps.
-He retired from the JAG Corps as a Colonel in 1988 to begin private practice with Pope McGlamry.
+Mr. Lasseter entered the U.S. Army as an Armor Officer in (1958) and retired from the JAG Corps as a Colonel in 1988 to begin private practice with Pope McGlamry.